-The number of children at Cockwood school with identified Special Needs is: 8/94
+The number of children at Cockwood School with identified Special Needs is: 11/90

-The percentage of Special Needs is therefore: 8.51%
+The percentage of Special Needs is therefore: 12%

-The number of children with an education, health and care (EHC) plan is:1
+The number of children with an Education, Health and Care Plan (EHCP) is: 0 (2 pending)

-The number of pupils we have working within the provision map system this year; (some only on for a booster intervention).
-These numbers of pupils include any child who has received an additional intervention above their normal class teaching.
+The number of pupils we have working within the provision map system this year; 36

+These numbers of pupils (provision map system) include any children who have received an additional intervention above their normal class teaching.
+Many of these may only be on the provision map system for a short term booster.
+This year, many of these children received additional tutoring as part of the Government funded post-Covid Catch-Up programme.

 Number %

-Class 3 16/29 55%
+Class 3 12 / 25 48%

-Class 2 22/32 68%
+Class 2 12 / 33 36%

-Class 1 19/33 58%
+Class 1 12/ 32 37%

-Total; 57/94
+Total; 36 / 90

-Identifying pupils with Special Needs
+Identifying pupils with Special Educational Needs